Solafune-Inc/solafune-tools/README.md

 </div>

 ## Solafune-Tools: Open tools for solafune's developers and solafune's hackers where can share developed tools in geospatial data

-This library package is an integrated open-source tool for solafune's developers, solafune's hackers, scientists, engineers, students, and anyone who is interested in doing geospatial data analysis.
+This library package is an integrated open-source tool for Solafune developers, Solafune hackers, scientists, engineers, students, and anyone who is interested in doing geospatial data analysis.
 The solafune-tools contain many tools to help you develop your analysis like downloading STAC catalogs and Sentinel-2 imagery (from Planetary Computer) and then assembling it into a cloudless mosaic, competition_tools, community_tools, and other tools in geospatial data analysis.
 Other tools also will be added in the future.

-#### Oct 2024: Added a panoptic metric
+### Nov 2024: Major update in how solafune-tools work

 ## Quickstart